teampanicbear/valentin-cheval/src/content/pages/about/index.md

         from: Aug, 2020
         to: Sep, 2020
       description: |-
         * Responsible for the Exchange's brand strategy
         * Create branding guidelines and illustration design system

         **Skills**: Prototyping
+bringing:
+  title: (What do I bring you?)
+  bringings:
+    - title: Deep Understanding of
+      title_slider:
+        - trading and finacial products
+        - retail and institutional client
+        - brand and positioning
+        - business
+    - title: Strong Experience
+      title_slider:
+        - working directly with engineers
+        - working directly with C-Suite
+        - business development
+  cta_title: Got a project in mind?
+  cta_sub: Let's make something happen together
 ---